costoffreedom/costoffreedom-book/book/opening:freedom/my-brain-on-freedom.md

 those who fail to fail to take them on, at least not without acknowledging that they are costs rather than, or at least in addition to being moral imperatives.
-Once admitted, free knowledge movement actors might prioritize reducing these costs.
+Once admitted, free knowledge movement actors might prioritize reducing these costs.</p>

-Scale.
-Free knowledge movements are often thought of as “bottom up” – see phrases such as “many eyes make bugs shallow” and “democratized innovation”, the idealization of DIY, decentralization, and contribution by individuals and small non-profits; and suspicion of huge government and companies – at best
+<p>Scale.
+Free knowledge movements are often thought of as “bottom up” – see
+phrases such as “many eyes make bugs shallow” and “democratized innovation”, the idealization of DIY, decentralization, and contribution by individuals and small non-profits; and suspicion of huge government and companies – at best